There are many ghosts that visit the academic writer and this is one of the most malevolent ones:

 So go for it– build your writing lifestyle in small time, and let it be modest.
 Modest chunks of time, easily doable tasks, something you can live in.

-Get Help and Support with That:
+Get Support with That: